First sales data of Pokémon Shiny Diamond and Shining Pearl and comparison with Sword and Shield and Let’s Go in the United Kingdom – Nintenderos

-We have received an interesting compilation recently shared that is related to one of the most prominent titles in the catalog on the hybrid console.
+We get an interesting compilation recently shared that is related to one of the most prominent titles in the catalog on the hybrid console.
 This time we are talking about Pokémon Shiny Diamond and Shimmering Pearl.

 In this case, it is the first sales data for the game, which comes from United Kingdom.
 This is the shared information: